Click the questions below to reveal the answers.

 * Source:The American Heritage® Dictionary of the English Language, Fourth Edition Copyright © 2000 by Houghton Mifflin Company

-A. All inquiries and/or complaints regarding discrimination or harassment should be directed to the Executive Assistant to the President and Chief Diversity Officer.
+A. All inquiries and/or complaints regarding discrimination or harassment should be directed to the Title IX Coordinator.

 A. Farmingdale State has adopted The State University of New York’s Discrimination Complaint Procedure.